davidcalikes/Late-Gigs/docs/README.md

 - __Business Case__

-     Late Gigs was born out of my own personal frustration surrounding the manifold increase in booking cancellations throughout the local (North East) live music scene.
+     Late Gigs was borne out of my own personal frustration surrounding the manifold increase in booking cancellations throughout the local (North East) live music scene.

      As a semi-retired musician, who gigs infrequently, covering cancellations ect, I recently noticed a huge upsurge in the number of venues contacting me to cover a gig due to a Covid related cancellation. (examples below)